chrislessard/chrislessard.github.io/_posts/2016-03-20-links-you-need.md

 1. [Project Euler](https://projecteuler.net/archives)

 	A huge collections of mathematical problems that can be solved with computer programs.
 These can be quite difficult, especially if you try to do better than a brute force solution.
-Solutions will teach you a *lot* about programming and even more about general mathematics.
+These will teach you a *lot* about programming and even more about general mathematics.

 2. [The Python Challenge](http://www.pythonchallenge.com/)

 	A sequence of puzzles designed to be solved with Python.
-Typically involves looking at the page's source code - you advance levels by modifying the page's URL.
+Hints typically come by looking at the page's source code - you advance levels by modifying the pages URL's.
 Be sure to read the intro documentation before getting started.
 The challenges are loads of fun and will teach you a lot about Python that you wouldn't otherwise get from an introductory course.

 ### Programming Related Tutorials
 1. [JavaScript for Cats](http://jsforcats.com/)